 A diagram of the organizational structure

 Brief business plan

 Please note that this is an average list that can be expanded depending on the bank.

 We also draw your attention to the fact that all documents, as a rule, should not be older than three months.
-If the language of the documents is different from English, then, as a rule, a notarized translation into English, or the language of the country where the account is being opened is required.
+If the language of the documents is different from English, then, as a rule, a notarized translation into English, or the language of the country where bank accounts are being opened is required.